Wy477-P/UDE/README.md

 ## ABOUT ##
 UDE is a windows port for all my personal scripts that I use for nefarious actions (cheating).
-I will eventually post the bash versions of the scrips for people who use linux.
+The original bash scripts can be found in the original scripts directory for linux users.

 UDG calls google's gemini api and uses your copied text as the prompt, then sends the result back to you clipboard completely undetected.